BCOMM-User-Documentation/Github-User-Documentation/docs/index.md

 ### Git connect to main branch

-1.5 Chose a branch that you want to commit you changes to.
+6 Chose a branch that you want to commit you changes to.
 Below is an example of how to chose the main branch for your commit:

     git branch -M main

 ### Git remote add

-1.6 Run the following command with the link to your github:
+7 Run the following command with the link to your github:

     git remote add origin https://github.com/YourLinkGoesHere/

 ### Git push

-1.7 The final step is to send you finalized changes to the github:
+8 The final step is to send you finalized changes to the github:

     git push -u origin main

 !!!
 Success
     With that your github repository is all set up and ready to go.

-## Task 1.1 - Pushing to an existing Repository

 The purpose of this section of the documentation is to help users push their changes to an existing git hub repository.
 This section goes on to show you the step by step process of the commands needed to push your changes to a repository.<br>